qiskit-community/awesome-qiskit/README.md

 * [qiskit-experiments](https://github.com/Qiskit/qiskit-experiments) - Qiskit experiments is an open-source project for running characterizing, calibrating, and benchmarking experiments in qiskit.

-* [qiskit-dynamics](https://github.com/Qiskit/qiskit-dynamics) - Qiskit dynamics is an open-source project for building, transforming, and solving time-dependent quantum systems in qiskit.
+* [qiskit-dynamics](https://github.com/Qiskit/qiskit-dynamics) - Dynamics is an open-source project for building, transforming, and solving time-dependent quantum systems in qiskit.

 * [OpenQASM](https://github.com/openqasm/openqasm) - Openqasm is an imperative programming language designed for near-term quantum computing algorithms and applications. quantum programs are described using the measurement-based quantum circuit model with support for classical feed-forward flow control based on measurement outcomes.